 Packages bees are our recommended way to get started in beekeeping.
 They are simply a box with a queen and workers that you dump into your own hive.
 We want you to be successful so we offer demonstrations, classes, and support to help!

-Don’t forget, we also have beekeeping equipment!
-If you are new to beekeeping, check out our Beekeeping Classes!
+Don’t forget, we also have a full store stocked with beekeeping equipment!
+Also, if you are new to beekeeping, check out our Beekeeping Classes!

 Your package will include: